dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 is mostly a national security issue and it's a long-term problem.
 Again, it's sinister in that it's not a big enough issue to tackle, so no one does.
 The consequences are easier to deal with if we make tough decisions now.
 The tensions are worse if we keep waiting.
+And my main point of contention here is that illegal immigration is bad for everyone: legal citizens, legal immigrants and especially illegal immigrants.

 <a name="singularity-implies-tectonic-cultural-shift" />